microsoft/fluentui/packages/react-compose/src/next/README.md

 );
 ```

-Results in bojects which can be merged correctly:
+Results in objects which can be merged correctly:

 ```jsx
 {